routine88/VS-CLONE/docs/PROTOTYPE.md

 ## Transcript Export & Analytics

 Designers can persist simulated runs to JSON for deeper telemetry analysis.
-After executing a run, serialise the transcript and feed it to the analytics CLI:
+Pass `--export runs/nightfall_run.json` when launching the prototype to serialise a run automatically, or generate the file programmatically and feed it to the analytics CLI:

 ```python
 from game.prototype import PrototypeSession, save_transcript